 Timeline of the exposure

-We do not know how long the data was exposed for prior to Phillips’ discovery.
+We do not know how long the data was exposed for prior to Comparitech’s discovery.
 Here’s what we know happened:

-- September 12, 2020: Phillips discovered the database and began his investigation.
+- September 12, 2020: researchers discovered the database and began an investigation.

 - September 14, 2020: Friendemic was identified as the owner.
-Phillips notified the company as per our responsible disclosure policy.
+Researchers notified the company.

 - September 15, 2020: Friendemic secured the data.